-Whilst Woking Borough Council does not have a dedicated Overview and Scrutiny Officer, the Overview and Scrutiny Committee is supported by a Democratic Services Officer and Lead Officers throughout the Council.
+The Overview and Scrutiny Committee is supported by a Democratic Services Officer and Lead Officers throughout the Council.

 Democratic Services Officer

 The Democratic Services Officer will act as a contact, advisor and support for the Overview and Scrutiny Committee to co-ordinate the work of the Councillors and Officers supporting the Task Groups.
 This Officer does not always necessarily participate in the work of the Task Groups, but does aid and assist Members with any necessary arrangements and application of Overview and Scrutiny.
 The Officer will also act as a link between the Task Group and the Council's Committee process.